johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 Personally, I find interlaced screen modes very cool when used sparingly.
-I see interlacing as an effect (it brings movement and excitement to still images; you just have to see it to get what I'm talking about), and it can be a powerful nostalgia trigger for old-school Amiga fans (those beautiful title images and a round of **Hollywood Poker
-Pro** just doesn't hit
-the same way with progressive scan!)
+I see interlacing as an effect (it brings movement and excitement to still images, some kind of a cool "shimmering" quality; you just have to see it to get what I'm talking about), and it can be a powerful nostalgia trigger for old-school Amiga fans (those beautiful title screen still images or a round of **Hollywood Poker Pro** just don't hit the same way with progressive scan!)

-Now, playing strategy games such as **Sim City 2000** in high-res laced modes is a bit of a hard sell---I would just play those with progressive scan, or better yet, play the MS-DOS originals.
+Now, playing strategy games such as **Sim City 2000** in high-res laced modes is a bit of a hard sell.
+I would just play those with progressive scan, or better yet, play the MS-DOS originals.

-In any case, at least give it a go and see for yourself if you enjoy emulating this particular quirk of the Amiga authentically, or you simply want to go with the "flicker-fixed" option.
+In any case, I recommend to at least give interlace emulation a chance to see if you enjoy this particular quirk of the Amiga's video hardware.
+You can always go back to the flicker-free option if you don't like it.

 ### Emulating interlaced modes